UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 - UCLA is 7-4-0 against the spread this season.

-- This season, the Bruins have an against the spread record of 3-1 in their four games as a favorite of 6.5 points or more.
+- This season, the Bruins have an ATS record of 3-1 in their four games as a favorite of 6.5 points or more.

-- UCLA's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- UCLA has gone over the point total in 54.5% of its opportunities this year (six times in 11 games with a set point total).

-- When UCLA records more than 21.1 points, it is 7-4 against the spread and 7-4 overall.
+- UCLA is 7-4 against the spread and 7-4 overall in games when it scores more than 21.1 points.

 - This year, the Bruins have 12 turnovers, five fewer than the Golden Bears have takeaways (17).